-YouTube, one of Google’s subsidiaries, has more than 1.9 billion monthly active logged-in users and it has over one billion hours of videos are watched on the platform every day.
+YouTube, a Google subsidiary, engages over 1.9 billion monthly active logged-in users, and it is estimated that over a billion hours of videos are viewed on the platform daily.
 You can watch it on most devices, but others prefer watching on the computer to enjoy the bigger screen.

 “An error occurred, please try again later.”

 It can be annoying if you can’t play YouTube videos in all browsers, especially if you need the tutorials badly.
 When YouTube videos won’t play on your computer, the problem could be caused by various factors.